-It’s Not You, It’s Your Strategy: The HIAPy Guide to Finding Work in a Tough Job Market (in Spanish, too!)
+It's Not You, It's Your Strategy: The HIAPy Guide to Finding Work in a Tough Job Market (Spanish and English editions)

 Below is an excerpt from my ebook, It's Not You, It's Your Strategy: The HIAPy Guide to Finding Work in a Tough Job Market.
 I wrote it because I saw so many cool and talented people struggling to find work, and making the same elemental mistakes.